 Where you live can impact the amount of money that you should budget for clothing.
 Designer clothes are more popular in city areas, causing the clothing in urban areas to be more expensive than clothing typically available in rural settings.

 If you live in a city, you may want to budget accordingly, with 6 percent to 7 percent of your monthly expenses set aside for clothing.
 Weather is another factor that may influence your clothing budget.
 People who experience four seasons of weather will typically need more clothing than those who live in more moderate climates.

-According to the Bureau of Labor Statistics, women spend almost twice as much money on clothes as men spend.
-If you have more females in your household than males, you may want to increase your budget to 5 percent or 6 percent of your income.
+According to the Bureau of Labor Statistics research for 2016, the average adult woman spent $665 on clothing compared to $427 spent by the average adult man.
+If you have more females in your household than males, you may want to set your clothing budget at 5 percent or 6 percent of your expenses.